tonytvo/blog-generator/content/blog/language-of-emotions-summary/index.md

 When you can focus your attention on your body in the present moment, you’ll be able to navigate and deal with the flows in each of your elements.
 When you can ground yourself, you’ll be more capable and confident in the inner and outer worlds.

-Grounding is a form of running your life energy downward.
-It helps you connect to your qi source, which is located in your lower belly beneath your navel or in your solar plexus, and connects you to the earth.
-From there, your movement into deeper practice and strength flows naturally.

-To ground yourself, breathe into your belly and imagine that you’re gathering warmth and light in your belly, and as you breathe out, imagine that your breath and light are moving down through your body and into your chair.

-Grounding is the master skill in this process because it helps you focus yourself inside your body while you connect yourself to the earth.
-It helps you remain centered in the outer world by giving you a way to cleanse and stabilize yourself in the inner world.

-Grounding is the opposite of dissociation.
-When you can ground your tension and any intense emotions, you won’t need to blast other people or repress everything.
-You’ll be able to figure out why you’re ungrounded and address it.

 The key to maintaining your focus is to accept distractions and avoidance behaviors as normal and necessary.
 When you can move between clear focus and diffused consciousness, you’ll have equal access to the center of your defined and grounded awareness and to the dreamy and ephemeral parts of your psyche.